JamesJJ/cloudwatch-to-google-chat/README.md

 # Cloudwatch Alarms in Google Chat

-This is an AWS Lambda function written in Go that receives alarms from AWS cloudwatch and publishes them to a Google Chat chat room.
+This is an AWS Lambda function written in Go that receives alarms from AWS Cloudwatch and publishes them to a Google Chat chat room.

 ```
-Your-Service-In-AWS --> Cloudwatch Alarms --> SNS --> This-Lambda --> Google Chat
+Service-In-AWS --> Cloudwatch Alarms --> SNS --> This-Lambda --> Google Chat
 ```

 ## Deployment using AWS SAM